Aakvatech-Limited/Frappe-Permission/README.md

-Sure, here's a sample README.md file that you could use for GitHub:

 # Permissions Processing Code

 This is a simple Python code that manages permissions associated with a document in Frappe framework.
 It is released under the [MIT License](LICENSE).